tinybirdco/tinybird-tracker/README.md

 * `event (String)` with a name that can be passed on instantiation to better split events
 * `uuid (String)`.
 An automatically generated uuid to track a given user through different pages.
 This ID is the only thing stored in a cookie

-Additionally, as part of every event, you can pass along any attribe in JSON format.
+Additionally, as part of every event, you can pass along any attribute in JSON format.

 ## Getting Started